 Superman (Clark Kent)/Power GirlDazzler (Allison Blaire): Even if recent chapters of the Last Son series have clarified that her successful part-Kryptonian genome is because of genetic engineering by HYDRA and Mister Sinister rather than natural genetics, the fact remains that the woman's too perfect to be believable; while the rest of the story is great- particularly Mark's 'upgrade' to Brainiac 5 and the last fight against Zod- as far as I'm concerned, the sooner the writer kills Allison off, the sooner Clark can get on with meeting up with Lois Lane and getting involved with the person he's MEANT to be with

 My 'Do' and 'Don't' List

-My opinion on slash is varied; I will read stories featuring characters who are clearly established as gay, but I won't read anything between characters who have been established as straight (So Willow Rosenberg/Tara MacClay would work, but Daniel Jackson/Jack O'Neill is DEFINITELY out, and don't even get me STARTED on this one Bones/Dollhouse crossover which featured Booth/Ballard for no apparent reason other than the heck of it; there is NO canonical evidence that any of the aforementioned characters have ever been that way inclined).
+My opinion on slash is varied; I will read stories featuring characters who are clearly established as gay, but I'm less comfortable with slash fics looking at characters who have been established as straight (So, for example, Willow Rosenberg/Tara MacClay would work, but Daniel Jackson/Jack O'Neill is DEFINITELY out).

-MPreg stuff is just stupid; where is the POINT in violating the laws of nature is such a manner?
+MPreg stuff is just stupid; where is the POINT in violating the laws of nature in such a manner?

 As much as I enjoy action, I like it when writers take their time to establish the situations facing their characters; dive into a crisis too quickly, introduce the villain too soon, etc., and it just all feels rushed, like you just want to show off your idea rather than take the time to explore what you're doing.